All Episodes

 He insulted his opponents.

-Um look, I think I think I think Roosevelt would have been a big tweeter.
+Look, I think Roosevelt would have been a big tweeter.

 And the idea of such an interesting, outspoken guy on the witness stand for eight days.

-This is Roosevelt's unvarnished.
+This is Roosevelt unvarnished.

-You know, and that's the interesting thing here because you know, I'll go back to Mark's book and his history and then dovetail it into this great trial, which it literally did captivate the entire nation at the time.
+You know, and that's the interesting thing here because, you know, I'll go back to Mark's book and his history and then dovetail it into this great trial, which it literally did captivate the entire nation at the time.

-But I just I look, for example, at some of our past presidents, they used to be in the street dueling with each other.
+But I just, I look, for example, at some of our past presidents, they used to be in the street dueling with each other and the allegations of affairs and the allegations of immoral behavior.

-You know, it's a really good point because one of the the things we point out in the books, this is 1915, is that this was sort of just the first generation where people were really going to the courts to resolve their civil differences.
+You know, it's a really good point because one of the things we point out in the books, this is 1915, is that this was sort of just the first generation where people were really going to the courts to resolve their civil differences.

 Abraham Lincoln was almost in a duel.

-Um So, you know, now we're finally at that point where people have put the duels behind.
+So, you know, now we're finally at that point where people have put the duels behind.

 Maybe we should bring that back.